jstetich/access_biomonitoring/Derived_Data/DATA_NOTES.md

 contains the following tags:

 *  <name>         - The name of the placemark.
 This appears to relate to a sample or a station.
-                    It usually corresponds to a code or ID in teh HTML
+                    It usually corresponds to a code or ID in the HTML

 *  <visibility>